 [2] Printable Cornell Notes PDF Template

-How to Create the Cornell Notes Template
+How to Make the Cornell Notes Template

-- Note taking area – main notes
+- Note-taking area – main notes

 Setting the Template Page dimensions

-- Open a new Word document
+- Open a new Microsoft Word document.

-- From the Page Layout tab, select Margins
+- From the Layout tab, select Margins.

-- Click Custom Margins… from the bottom of the drop down.
+- Click Custom Margins… from the bottom of the drop-down.

 - Click OK.
 (If you get a message saying your margins are outside the printable area, click Fix and then OK.)